Use of two-body correlated basis functions with van der Waals interaction to study the shape-independent approximation for a large number of trapped interacting bosons: Formalism

-where $\Omega_{\mathcal N}^{ij}$ corresponds to the full set of hyperangles for the $ij$th partition and $\ell$ and $m_\ell$ are the orbital angular momentum of the system and its projection.
+where $\Omega_{\mathcal N}^{ij}$ corresponds to the full set of hyperangles in the $ij$-th partition while $\ell$ and $m_\ell$ are the orbital angular momentum of the system and its projection.
 In the hyperspherical coordinate, the variables are characterized by the hyperradius $r^{2} = \sum_{i=1}^{\mathcal N}\zeta_{i}^{2}$ ($\vec{\zeta}_i$, $i=1,{\mathcal N}$ being the Jacobi vectors describing the relative motion) and $(3{\mathcal N}-1)$ hyperangles ~\cite{Ballot}.
-However for the potential harmonic expansion method of weakly interacting BEC, as the two-body correlations are only dominating, we assume that when the $(ij)$ pair of atoms interact, the rest of the atoms are inert spectators~\cite{Das1}.
-As all the degrees of freedom coming from the $({\mathcal{N}}-1)$ inert spectators are frozen, the number of quantum numbers becomes effectively four irrespective of the number of bosons, these are orbital angular momentum $\ell$, azimuthal $m_\ell$, the grand orbital angular momentum $2K+\ell$, and the energy quantum number.
-The closed analytic expression for PH, ${\mathcal P}_{2K+\ell}^{\ell m_\ell}(\Omega_{\mathcal N}^{ij})$ can be found in the Ref.~\cite{Fabre83}.
-It has been mentioned in our earlier works that the above expansion is in general very slow as the lowest order PH is a constant and does not represent the strong short-range repulsion of the interatomic interaction.
-Therefore we introduced a short-range correlation $\eta(r_{ij})$ which is obtained as the zero-energy solution of the two-body Schr\"odinger equation
+However, for the potential harmonic expansion method of a weakly interacting BEC, as the only the two-body correlations are dominating, we assume that when the $(ij)$ pair of atoms interact, the rest of the atoms are inert spectators~\cite{Das1}.
+As all the degrees of freedom coming from the $({\mathcal{N}}-1)$ inert spectators are frozen, the number of quantum numbers becomes effectively four irrespective of the number of bosons.
+These are the orbital angular momentum $\ell$, the azimuthal $m_\ell$, the grand orbital angular momentum $2K+\ell$, and the energy quantum number.
+The closed analytic expression for the PH, ${\mathcal P}_{2K+\ell}^{\ell m_\ell}(\Omega_{\mathcal N}^{ij})$ can be found in Ref.~\cite{Fabre83}.
+It is indicated in our earlier works that the above expansion is in general very slow as the lowest order PH is a constant and does not represent the strong short-range repulsion of the inter-atomic interaction.
+Therefore, we introduced a short-range correlation function $\eta(r_{ij})$ which is obtained as the zero-energy solution of the two-body Schr\"odinger equation

-with the chosen two-body potential $V(r_{ij})$~\cite{PLA2009} and correspond to the appropriate $s$-wave scattering length $a_s$ as described in next section.
-The expansion (Eq.~(\ref{eq.faddeev-expansion})) now takes the form
+with the chosen two-body potential $V(r_{ij})$~\cite{PLA2009}, and corresponds to the appropriate $s$-wave scattering length $a_s$ as described in next section.
+After including the correlation function in the PHEM basis, we call it the correlated potential harmonic expansion method (CPHEM).
+The expansion Eq.~(\ref{eq.faddeev-expansion}) now takes the form

-Substituting this expansion (Eq.~(\ref{eq.faddeev-corr-exp})) in the many-body Schr\"odinger equation, one gets a set of coupled differential equation (CDE) in $r$.
+Substituting this expansion (Eq.~(\ref{eq.faddeev-corr-exp})) in the many-body Schr\"odinger equation, one gets a set of coupled differential equations (CDE) in $r$.
 The coupling potential matrix element $V_{KK^{\prime}}$ is given by